-Ms. Millar has been an online writer for eight years.
+Ms. Millar has been an online writer for 10 years.
 She enjoys sharing her knowledge with anyone who can make use of it.

 If Only They Understood!